Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Stability

 \subsubsection{The Euclidean case}

-Let us briefly observe that~\eqref{LSI-G} and~\eqref{LSI-E} are equivalent, up to the issue that the two inequalities are formulated in two different spaces (and there is a cancellation of the second-order moments in proving the Euclidean form from the Gaussian form of the inequality, as already remarked in~\cite{MR1132315}).
-However, by density, the stability result of~\eqref{deffl} translates into an analogous estimate for~\eqref{LSI-E}.
+Let us briefly observe that~\eqref{LSI-G} and~\eqref{LSI-E} are equivalent, up to the issue that the two inequalities are formulated in two different spaces (and there is a cancellation of the second moments in proving the Euclidean form from the Gaussian form of the inequality, as already remarked in~\cite{MR1132315}).
+However, by density, the stability result~\eqref{deffl} translates into an analogous estimate for~\eqref{LSI-E}: see for instance~\cite[Corollary~4.4]{DEFFL2025}.